sirloinofbeef/PlexTraktSync/README.md

 ## Features

+ - **Two way Trakt - Plex sync without the need for a Plex Pass or Trakt VIP membership!**
- - Media in Plex are added to Trakt collection
+ - Media in Plex can be added to Trakt collection _(Option disabled by default)_
- - Ratings are synced (if ratings differ, Trakt takes precedence)
+ - Ratings can be synced (if ratings differ, Trakt takes precedence) _(Option disabled by default)_
- - Watched status are synced (dates are not reported from Trakt to Plex)
+ - Watched status can be synced (dates are not reported from Trakt to Plex) _(Option enabled by default)_
- - Liked lists in Trakt are downloaded and all movies in Plex belonging to that list are added
+ - Liked lists in Trakt are downloaded and all movies in Plex belonging to that list can be added _(Option disabled by default)_
- - You can edit the data/config.json file (it's just plain text) to choose what to sync
- - None of the above requires a Plex Pass or Trakt VIP membership.

 ## Notes